 Preservation grants can be awarded only for these types of architecture and archeology projects:

-A. Development ("preservation," "restoration," "rehabilitation," and "reconstruction," as defined by the Secretary of the Interior's Standards for the Treatment of Historic Properties, 1995) architecture costs include professional fees to supervise actual construction, the costs of construction, and related expenses approved by the Commission; or archeology costs necessary for stabilizing or repairing damage sustained at an archeological site or for protective measures; or
+A. Development (“preservation,” “restoration,” and “rehabilitation,” as defined by the Secretary of the Interior's Standards for the Treatment of Historic Properties, 2017) architecture costs include professional fees to supervise actual construction, the costs of construction, and related expenses approved by the Commission; or archeology costs necessary for stabilizing or repairing damage sustained at an archeological site or for protective measures; or

 B. Acquisition of absolute ownership of eligible historic resources and related costs and professional fees; or

-C. Planning costs necessary for the preparation of property specific historic structure reports, historic or cultural resource reports, preservation plans, maintenance studies, resource surveys, local and regional preservation plans or surveys, and/or feasibility studies; or for professional inventory and/or rehabilitation of state associated held-in-trust archeological collections, professional archeological investigation for site assessment or data collection purposes and the subsequent analysis and reporting of those results to address specific and significant archeological issues to aid with archeological site planning; or
+C. Planning costs necessary for the preparation of property specific historic structure reports, historic or cultural resource reports, preservation plans, maintenance studies, or for professional inventory and/or rehabilitation of state associated held-in-trust archeological collections, professional archeological investigation for site assessment or data collection purposes and the subsequent analysis and reporting of those results to aid with archeological site planning; or

-D. Heritage Education costs necessary for training individuals and organizations about historic resources and historic preservation techniques.
+D. Heritage Education costs necessary for training individuals and organizations about historic resources and historic preservation techniques; or

 II.
 Requirements for Eligibility